thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

       - Example
         - `docker rmi [image] [image] [image]`

-- To automatically remove a container after it stops, run the docker run command with the `"--rm"` flag
+- To automatically remove a container after it stops, run the docker run command with the `--rm` flag
   - Example
     - `docker run -p 8000:80 --rm [image]`
     - Once you stop this container and run the docker ps -a command, the container won't appear